Unity-Technologies/InputSystem/Packages/com.unity.inputsystem/Documentation~/ActionsEditor.md

 ---
-uid: input-system-configuring-input
+uid: input-system-configuring-actions
 ---
-# Configuring Input with the Actions Editor
+# Configuring Actions

 The **Input Actions Editor** allows you to edit [Action Assets](ActionAssets.md), which contain a saved configuration of [Input Actions](Actions.md) and their associated [Bindings](ActionBindings.md).